rangle/ngCourse2/handout/06-change-detection.md

 - Is `(old)title === (new)title`?
 Yes.
 - Is `(old)actor === (new)actor`?
 Yes.

 Then we can skip the internal check of the component's template because we are now certain that nothing has changed internally and there's no need to update the DOM.
-This will improve the performance of the Change Detection system because fewers comparison has to be made to propagate changes through the app.
+This will improve the performance of the change detection system because fewers comparison has to be made to propagate changes through the app.

 ## Change Detection Strategy: OnPush

-To inform Angular that we are going to complain with the conditions mentioned before to improve performance, we are going to set the `OnPush` change detection strategie on the `MovieComponent`.
+To inform Angular that we are going to complain with the conditions mentioned before to improve performance, we are going to use the `OnPush` change detection strategy on the `MovieComponent`.

 _app/movie.component.ts_
 ```javascript